jwebster2469/ChatGPT-store/README.md

 > *"ChatGPT sets the benchmark for errors in my experience as a developer for it's excessive amount of errors."*

+> *"I will continue recording the intentional errors that ChatGPT creates."*

 <br>
 </details>
 <details><summary>Concept GPTs</summary>